 — Slack Bot Ecosystem grows at a rapid pace providing business opportunities for niche products;

-But, competition is getting stronger.
+But, the competition is getting stronger.
 Standuply has 20+ direct competitors on Slack.
 So if you’re considering building a Slack bot, don’t wait too long.

 Image credit: Slack.com.

 P.S.
 Read my latest post on how to choose a Scrum Master: 12 Scrum Master Interview Questions of Real-World Situations and the ultimate guide on using Slack: How To Use Slack Effectively In 2019.